BlogAnton Ignashev

 Phase 2 — Analysis (Week 2)

 We analyse everything collected in Phase 1.
-This is where we score each dimension of readiness, identify your top three to five AI opportunities, and estimate complexity and investment for each.
+This is where we score each readiness dimension, identify your top three to five AI opportunities, and estimate complexity and investment for each.

 Phase 3 — Readout & Roadmap (Week 3)

-We present findings in a 90-minute readout session.
-You receive a written report and a prioritised AI roadmap — a concrete plan for the next 6–12 months, with sequenced projects, rough cost ranges, and expected ROI windows.
+We present findings in a 90-minute session with your leadership team.
+You walk away with a written report and a prioritised AI roadmap — a concrete plan for the next 6–12 months, with sequenced projects, rough cost ranges, and expected ROI windows.

 Image placeholder: sample roadmap document spread across a desk